ekassuhendar/Jaipur-Tourism-Geospatial-Analysis/README.md

 Discovering tourism insight in Jaipur using geospatial analysis

 ## Data
-The dataset that I used can be found in Kaggle ([https://www.kaggle.com/ishikajohari/jaipur-attractions-and-hotels?select=Types.csv](link))
+The dataset that I used can be found in Kaggle with this [link](https://www.kaggle.com/ishikajohari/jaipur-attractions-and-hotels?select=Types.csv),